cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 <img src="./images/Data flow.jpg" width="700" height="350"></p>

-## Functionalities
+## Features and Functionalities
 ---

 ### Navigation bar

+  Navigation bar has three tabs which are Home, All Courses and Staff.

+  - Home
+  - All Courses
+      - Ph.D.
+      - M.Phill.
+      - M.Sc Eng/M.Sc.
+  - Staff

 ### Footer section

 ### Home page

   This page consits a description to postgraduate courses in Computer Engineering Department and also the durations of the courses.

 ### All courses page

 ### Single course page

   Main features of a course page are,

   - Course Description
   - Course Plan (Lecture/Lab/Tutorial hours and breakdown)